MarkosHB/MarkosHB/README.md

 ### I am...

 * A **Computer Science Engineer** 💻 graduated from the University of Málaga.
-* Ready to begin with my professional 📈 stage after college.
+* Ready and excited to begin with my professional 💼 stage.
-* An enthusiast 📖 of Cybersecurity, Blockchain, Computer Vision, Robotics and AI.
+* An enthusiast 📖 of Cybersecurity, AI, Blockchain, Computer Vision and Robotics.

 > [!Note]
 > You can check my [subject's repositories](https://github.com/MarkosHB/MarkosHB/blob/main/UniversitySubjects.md) and discover my projects developed during my stage at College.